 The Episcopal Church recognized these efforts by designating Trinity as a Jubilee Ministry Center in January 2015.
-There are more than 600 centers across the U.S. that empower the poor and oppressed in their local communities by providing direct services and advocating for human rights.
+There are more than 600 centers across the U.S. that empower the poor and oppressed in local communities by providing direct services and advocating for human rights.

-The Trinity Food Pantry began as a seasonal outreach, providing holiday meals to the hungry at Thanksgiving and Christmas, and was expanded in order to serve the community weekly.
+The Trinity Food Pantry began as a seasonal outreach, providing holiday meals to the hungry at Thanksgiving and Christmas, and was expanded to serve the community weekly.
 Food is distributed on the first Saturday of each month and on Thursdays the rest of the month, starting at 10 a.m.

 Members of the church and groups throughout the local community provide donations.
 The Food Pantry can always use staple items for distribution to those in need and welcomes all contributions.

-Trinity Church hosts several support groups.
+Trinity hosts several support groups.
 Alcoholics Anonymous sessions, ranging from Open Meetings to “Big Book” Meetings, are held at various times throughout the week.
 A Nurse’s Support Group meets on Wednesday nights.
 For details on times and locations of meetings, check the calendar or contact the church office.